1. Good Terms

-She scoffed and reclined into the chair opposite of mine.
-“If that’s your attitude, you’ll make for a rubbish parent, Cara.”
+She scoffed and reclined into the chair opposite mine.
+“If that’s your attitude, you’ll make for a rubbish parent.”

 Below my thoughts, comfortable and electronic lounge music played.
 The aesthetics of the place was of a traditional style.
-Typically English, the space was flooded in earthy colours, although I did note quite the amount of gold, too.
-This was a posh place, surely.
+Typically English, it was flooded in earthy colours, although I did note quite the amount of gold as well.

-“Have you been able to unpack?”
-Olivia asked of me when I faced her again.
-Her eyes were the ones wandering now, and it amused me.
-She surely wasn’t wasting her time with locating a target.
-I appreciated that.
-As soon as she sealed the deal with somebody, I’d be heading home.
+“Have you settled into your new flat yet?”
+Olivia asked.
+Steering my attention back to her, I saw that her eyes were the ones wandering now, and it amused me.
+She surely wasn’t wasting her time locating a target, and I appreciated that.
+As soon as she sealed the deal with someone, I’d be heading home.

-“No. Only the essentials.
-I had to search for an entire hour before I found the dress that I’m wearing tonight.”
-I gazed down at the purple textile.
+“Not yet.
+I’ve been so busy minding our coursework that I’ve hardly had time to unpack just the essentials.
+I mean, I had to search for an entire hour before I found the dress that I’m wearing tonight.”
+Upon mentioning it, I gazed down at the purple textile.
 It was my favourite cocktail dress because it clung to my slim and curvaceous figure like glue.
 In it, I felt opulent.

 I continued, “But I’ve booked a date with Jason tomorrow to finish most of it.”

-When I lifted my gaze again, I recognised the look on her face.
+The memory made me smile to myself, and I was still wearing it when I eventually lifted my gaze to regard Olivia again, but it faded as soon as I recognised the look on her face.
 Already?

-Following her stare, I saw the profile of two men seated by the bar, and since they were frowning rather angrily at each other while they spoke, they looked to be in a heated debate about something.
+Turning to look in the direction of her gaze, I saw the profile of two men seated by the bar, and since they were frowning rather angrily at one another while they spoke, they looked to be in a heated debate about something.

 The next thing I noticed was how attractive they were.
 Late twenties, perhaps?
 Early thirties?
-Both had neatly trimmed stubble and short hair that was immaculately groomed, although they sported different colours.
+Both had neatly trimmed stubble and short hair that was immaculately groomed, although they modelled different colours.
 The man I found most comely was brown-haired, and the other dirty blonde, like Jason.
-But I’d always had a kink for dark and tall.
+However, I’d always had a kink for dark and tall.

 “Cara, maybe not.
-They don’t look like they want to be disturbed,” Olivia argued high-pitched.
+They don’t look like they want to be disturbed,” she argued concerned.

-I scoffed at her.
+I scoffed.
 “So what?
-You won’t know unless you try, Livy.
-And I can handle a rejection.
+You won’t know unless you try, Livy – and I can handle rejection.
 Can’t you?”

-Her Bambi eyes turned toward me again, and they were filled with a vulnerability that I hated to witness.
+Her warm brown Bambi eyes turned towards me, and they were filled with a vulnerability that I hated to witness.
 Colin had really done her in, hadn’t he?
-When he cheated on her with that unsympathetic bimbo Jessica-something?
+When he cheated on her time and again?

-“Livy,” my voice was unusually strict, “Colin is a bastard that never deserved you.
-But just because he is doesn’t mean every man is.
+“Livy,” my tone was unusually strict, “Colin is a bastard that never deserved you, but just because he is, it doesn’t mean every man is.
 You can’t give him that power, and you shouldn’t let your past ruin your future.”

-The dirty blonde man noticed me first, and the look on his face when he did affirmed my ego.
-With slightly thin lips parting, he turned his whole body toward me.
-Just like his friend, he had a strong, lean build.
+The dirty blonde man noticed me first, and the look on his face affirmed my ego.
+With slightly thin lips parting, he turned his whole body towards me.
+Just like his brown-haired friend, he had a strong, lean build.

 “Hi,” I greeted and presented my most lascivious smile as I held his gaze.
 His eyes were large and a warm shade of brown, like melted chocolate.
 I loved chocolate.

-He appeared speechless, so I continued, “I’m sorry to interfere on your conversation, but my friend and I were—”
+He appeared speechless, so I continued, “I’m sorry to interrupt your conversation, but my friend and I were—”

-“We’re not interested,” a dreadfully sensual voice interrupted from my right.
+“We’re not interested,” a dreadfully sensual voice interfered from my right.

-Looking toward its source, I locked eyes with the man Olivia had laid her favour with.
+Looking towards its source, I locked eyes with the man Olivia had laid her favour with.
 They were light blue and eerily familiar.
-Dark brown eyebrows ran in nearly straight lines above them, and the shadow they provided offered him a most alluring, mysterious ambiance.
+Dark brown eyebrows ran in nearly straight lines above them, and the shadow they provided offered him a most alluring, mysterious ambience.

 Had I met him before?

-A frown took to my face.
-I could have sworn I’d seen him before.
+A frown formed on my face.
+I could have sworn I’d seen him somewhere.

-“Where are your manners, man?” the dirty blonde scolded him before his eyes darted in my direction again.
-“Excuse him.
+“Where are your manners, man?” his friend scolded before his eyes darted in my direction again.
+“Please excuse him.
 He’s a bit blunt.”

-Puzzled, I persisted to stare at the dark-haired stranger.
+Puzzled, I persisted in staring at the dark-haired stranger.

 I must have met him before.
 I was certain I’d seen him somewhere.
-But would I have forgotten an encounter with such a beautiful man?
+However, would I have forgotten an encounter with such a beautiful man?
 I doubted it.
-So where had I seen him, then?
+Where had I seen him then?
 Was he a celebrity?

-“I’m sorry, have we met before?”
-I blurted out, bewildered in my tone.
+“I’m sorry – have we met before?”
+I blurted out in my bewilderment.

 His eyebrows arched before a condescending chuckle slipped out of his mouth.
 A look of sardonic amusement etched through his riveting features.